-Public Improvements and Infrastructure activities included park improvements located in low- and moderate-income areas at Community Center East Park, Wilson Park and Pleasant Valley Park and homeless shelter building improvements for Oxnard residents city-wide.
+Public Improvements and Infrastructure activities included park improvements located in low- and moderateincome areas at Community Center East Park, Wilson Park and Pleasant Valley Park and homeless shelter building improvements for Oxnard residents city-wide.
+The projects are anticipated to complete in program year 2023-2024.
+Clearance-Off site improvements activities at Cypress Place have commenced during the program year and will continue through FY 2023-2024.
+The Court Reconstruction project that was delayed during the FY 2022-2023 program year.